-That’s just what works for them, they got a good Twitter presence, and they get a lot of meetings that way.
+That’s just what works for them, they got a good Twitter presence.
+And they get a lot of meetings that way.
 So you know what, no cold calling for them.
-Like they don’t, they don’t need to do that as part of the sequence, they’re going to do email and Twitter.
-But until you have like something that you’ve tried and let the data tell you what’s working, then I would go all in on that.
-So one thing to take into consideration though, is just because people may not pick up the phone as much, and you may not get a lot of meetings live over the phone, doesn’t mean that leaving the voicemail isn’t helping with the pickup rates on the phone.
+Like they don’t, they don’t need to do that as part of the sequence.
+They’re going to do email and Twitter.
+But until you have like something that you’ve tried and let the data tell you what’s working.
+Then I would go all in on that.
+So one thing to take into consideration though.
+Is just because people may not pick up the phone as much.
+You may not get a lot of meetings live over the phone.
+Doesn’t mean that leaving the voicemail isn’t helping with the pickup rates on the phone.

 It’s like a good voicemail tip is at the end of the voicemail say, Hey, Billy, and I’m actually about to send you an email right now, with that case study in it.
 And the subject line of the email is going to be Hey, Billy just left a voicemail.
 That has a pretty high open rate.
 So now I’m using, I’m actually creating a multi channel experience for you.
 I’m engaging on the phone and telling you to check out the email.
 I might engage you on LinkedIn and say, Hey, did you see the case study this sent him an email?
 If not, here it is.
 It’s like creating a multi-channel experience for the prospect.
 It has to feel like a multi-channel experience for them.